Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Quick Summary

-• Your fitness goals influence if you will run before or after a workout.
+• Your fitness goals influence whether you will run before or after a workout.

-• Running improves your aerobic agility, helps burn more calories, and your cardiovascular health.
+• Running improves your aerobic agility, helps burn more calories, and improves your cardiovascular health.

 What Does Running Do to Your Body?